lsds/sgx-spark/SgxREADME.md

         -ti sgxspark /sgx-spark/driver-and-enclave.sh
         ```

-## Conventional compilation, installation and deployment
+## Native compilation, installation and deployment

-Of course, Sgx-Spark can be run natively, without Docker.
-The
-compilation, installation and deployment process is detailed in the following.
+To run Sgx-Spark natively without, proceed as detailed in the following.

 ### Prerequisites

 As Sgx-Spark uses [sgx-lkl](https://github.com/lsds/sgx-lkl), the
 latter must have been downloaded and compiled successfully.
-For this, please
+As of writing (June 14, 2018),
+`sgx-lkl` should be compiled using branch `cleanup-musl`.
+Please
-follow the documentation of sgx-lkl.
-In particular, ensure that your
+follow the documentation of sgx-lkl and ensure that your
 installation of sgx-lkl executes simple Java applications successfully.

 ### Build Sgx-Spark